 - Rating – 9/10

 The Diamond Head Luau was always a premium Luau but now it’s transformed itself into a Gourmet Farm to Table ultra Premium Luau.
 With all ingredients sourced locally and of very high quality it is a true gourmet experience.
-While Luau food has always been typically fairly low-quality Buffet style food the Diamond Head Luau now bucks this trend offering a fantastic gourmet offering.
+While Luau food has always been typically fairly low-quality Buffet style food the Diamond Head Luau now bucks this trend by offering a fantastic gourmet offering.

 The Show remains the same and is one of the best on the Island.
 Vibrant and entertaining throughout with top-quality performers.
 The drinks included are of great quality and the location of the Luau is perfect for anyone in Waikiki.
 Located at the Waikiki Aquarium you are also free to have a look around the exhibits during Luau Hours.
 Really there isn’t much we don’t like about this top-of-the-shelf Luau…There is the Eye-watering Price of course! $159 for a Luau is an incredible amount to ask for.
 Sure it’s worth every penny with the Farm to Table feast that is really a unique experience.
 Still that $159 would buy a lot of good dinners in normal restaurants.

-If you are after money no Object extravagant evening of fine dining and fantastic show in a very intimate environment then you really can’t do any better.
+If you are after money no Object extravagant evening of fine dining and a fantastic show in a very intimate environment then you really can’t do any better.
 The more budget-friendly version of this Luau is now hosted at the Sea Life Park Hawaii called the Ka Moana Luau and can be found above in the Outliers section of this page.